mrOranger/RxJs/4. Time/README.md

       });
 ```

-we are creating a source emitting values each 1s, in the stream a buffer is registred who caches values and emitts them flushing the buffer each 2s, using the Observer `interval(2000)` which emits a value each 2s.
+we are creating a source emitting values each 1s, in the stream a buffer is registered who caches values and emits them flushing the buffer each 2s, using the Observer `interval(2000)` which emits a value each 2s.
 Finally, the values are printed to the console in the Observer.
 The expected result should print each 2s an array containing two elements considering that each element is emitted at 1s ratio.
-Moreover, what happens if the closing Observer emitts a new value each 500ms?
+Moreover, what happens if the closing Observer emits a new value each 500ms?
 The output will be updated printing each 500ms an empty array, and an array of just one value.

 While `buffer` emits values based on a generic condition expressed by the closing Observable, `bufferCount` caches values in the buffer flushing it only once the input size is reached.
 The working of this operator is shown in the following figure: